How to Access Property Records in Arkansas

 Owning your own home is a wonderful feeling.
 However, property ownership comes with some serious responsibilities, like maintaining it and paying your mortgage, interest, and taxes.
 Owner's information does appear in public property records.

-If you ever need to find a property owner, you can do so easily.
-Visit the county recorder's office where the property is located and ask to see the most recent deed.
+You can look up a homeowner online, or visit the county recorder’s office where the property is located and ask to see the most recent deed.
 That will show you who owns the property now.

 Property does not always change hands through real estate sales.
 Often, people will their property to others upon death.
 Some transfer it while they are still alive, and some sign over their deeds to pay off a debt.